Home Improvement Contractor License Application Checklist

 - If you want to enroll your business in the Trust Fund, complete the Trust Fund Enrollment Form.
 The fee for joining the Trust Fund is $200.

 - If you do not enroll your business in the Trust Fund, you must submit a copy of a $20,000 Surety Bond (or Third Party Bond), properly signed.
 The copy of the bond must name the Department of Consumer Affairs as the Certificate Holder.
 Your corporate name, Doing-Business-As (DBA) name (if any), and premises address must be exactly the same on all documents.
 You must also submit a copy of the bond receipt showing that the bond has been paid in full and does not expire before the end of the licensing period.

 Download a list of bonding companies.
 The list is not exhaustive, and DCA does not endorse or recommend any particular bonding company.

 A sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock must visit the DCA Licensing Center or NYC Small Business Support Center (addresses below) between 9:00 a.m. and 3:00 p.m.
 Monday through Friday to take the Home Improvement Exam.

 The exam consists of 30 questions.
 You must answer a minimum of 21 questions correctly to pass.
 The fee is $50.
 The exam fee is separate from the license fee and is nonrefundable.
 If you fail the exam twice, you must pay the exam fee again in order to retake the exam.

 Download the Home Improvement Examination Guide to help prepare for the exam.

 - Only one of the following persons needs to pass the Home Improvement Exam: sole proprietor, general partner, corporate officer, principal, director, member, or shareholder owning 10% or more of company stock.

 - Fingerprints and Processing Fee.

-All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning 10% or more of company stock must be fingerprinted at the DCA Licensing Center or NYC Small Business Support Center (addresses below).
+All sole proprietors, general partners, corporate officers, principals, directors, members, and all shareholders owning more than 10% of company stock must be fingerprinted at the DCA Licensing Center or NYC Small Business Support Center (addresses below).
 Bring one of the following forms of ID: